Radio Rewind

 Sarah has also published collections of listeners' tales; Terrible Pets (1996)Terrible Twos (1998) and Brief Encounters (2001) Cats (2002)

-Kennedy’s partner since 1997 is Adrian McGlynn, a horse racing executive who lives in Bedfordshire while she works in London.
+Kennedy s partner since 1997 is Adrian McGlynn, a horse racing executive who lived in Bedfordshire while she worked in London.

 Early Days